The Xometry app works best with JavaScript enabled!

 The main difference in principle between EDM and traditional machining is that EDM doesn’t make contact with the workpiece, but instead uses electrical sparking to remove material.
 This gives the resulting part a better surface finish with impressive dimensional tolerances.
 It can also allow for otherwise impossible undercuts.
 Traditional machining processes, however, are cheaper and faster.
 One exception to this is grinding, which takes longer to remove material than EDM.

-What Types of Materials Can Be Machined Using Electrical Discharge Machining?
+Types of Materials That Can Be Machined Using Electrical Discharge Machining

 EDM can be used to machine virtually any conductive material without too many challenges.
 EDM does not work with non-conductive materials like glass, ceramics, plastics, wood, or composites.
 The workpiece material itself acts as part of the spark’s circuit, so it must conduct electricity.
 Materials that can be EDM machined include: